TylerHannebique/My-Works/README.md

 * merge_sort: unlike the the traditional merge sort, divides the sequence into subsequences of size k (a user-defined parameter), sorts each subsequence [n/k] using insertion sort, and recusrively merges the sorted [n/k] subsequences into a single sorted sequence

 Very detailed descriptions of how each function works are provided in the file

+If you're curious about the game mentioned in my resume.
+Its called One Night at Barneys 3 on Steam and it took me and a buddy of mine who did the art 9 months to develop